-It should likewise be recognized that the specific form of the workers' state implies a unique dialectical combination of centralization and decentralization.
-The withering away of the state, to be initiated from the inception of the dictatorship of the proletariat, expresses itself through a process of gradual devolution of the right of administration in broad sectors of social activity (health system, educational system, postal- railway-telecommunications systems, etc.) internationally, nationally, regionally, and locally (communes), once the central congress of workers councils (i.e., the proletariat as a class, expressing its class interests as opposed to sectorial interests) has by majority vote allocated to each of these sectors that part of human and material resources at the disposal of society as a whole.
-This again implies specific forms and contents of political debates and struggles which cannot be predicted in advance, or in any way reduced to simplistic and mechanical "class struggle" criteria.
+Furthermore it should be recognised that the specific form of the workers state implies a unique dialectical combination of centralisation and decentralisation.
+The withering away of the state, to be initiated from the inception of the dictatorship of the proletariat, expresses itself through a process of gradual devolution of the right of administration in broad sectors of social activity (health system, educational system, postal-railway-telecommunications systems, etc.) internationally, nationally, regionally, and locally (communes) to organs of self-management.
+The central congress of workers' councils, i.e. the proletariat as a class, will only decide, by majority vote, what share of society's overall material and human resources should be allocated to each of these sectors.
+This implies forms of debate and political struggle that cannot be reduced to simplistic and mechanical "class struggle criteria".

-Finally, in the building of a classless society, the participation of millions of people not only in a more or less passive way through their votes, but also in the actual administration of various levels cannot be reduced to a workerist concept of considering only workers "at the point of production" or in the factories as such.
-Lenin said that in a workers' state, the vast majority of the population would participate directly in the exercise of "state functions."
-This means that the Soviets on which the dictatorship of the proletariat will be based are not only factory councils, but bodies of self-organization of the masses in many spheres of social life, including factories, commercial units, hospitals, schools, transport and telecommunication centers, and neighborhoods (territorial units).
-This is indispensable in order to integrate into the proletariat organized as the ruling class its most dispersed and often poorest and most oppressed layers; such as women, oppressed nationalities, youth, workers in small shops, old-age pensioners, etc. It is also indispensable to cementing the alliance between the work ing class and the lower petty bourgeoisie like the working farmers or peasants.
+Finally, in the building of a classless society, the participation of millions of people not only in a more or less passive way through their votes, but also in the actual administration of various levels, cannot be reduced to a workerist concept of considering only workers "at the point of production" or in the factories as such.
+Lenin said that in a workers state, the vast majority of the population would participate directly in the exercise of "state functions."
+This means that the soviets on which the dictatorship of the proletariat will be based are not only factory councils, but bodies of self-organisation of the masses in many spheres of social life, including factories, commercial units, hospitals, schools, transport and telecommunication centres, and neighbourhoods (territorial units).
+This is indispensable in order to integrate into the conscious and active proletariat it's most dispersed and often poorest and most oppressed layers, such as women, oppressed nationalities, youth, workers in small shops, old-age pensioners, etc. It is also indispensable to cementing the alliance between the working-class and the toiling petty bourgeoisie.
 This alliance is decisive in winning and holding state power and in reducing the social costs both of a victorious revolution and of the building of socialism.